27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 The ultimate Belize bucket list item (in my eyes, anyway!) is taking flight over the reef and the Great Blue Hole.
 The views from the helicopter of turquoise waters, coral reefs, white-sand beaches, and lush rainforests below will steal your breath away.

-The experience is absolutely insane.
-And pricy.
-But oh-so-worth-it.
-There aren’t any adequate words for how special this experience is!
+This Great Blue Hole & Barrier Reef Helicopter Tour is pricy, but there aren’t any adequate words for how special this experience is!

 11. Lounge in Luxury on Ambergris Caye